Asgard (comics): Flora and fauna

+There are different flora and fauna in Asgard:

 Flora

 Yggdrasil; the world tree is an immense ash tree that is central to the Asgardian dimension.
 The tree is supported by three roots that extended far into the other worlds; one to the spring of Hvergelmir in Niflheim, one to the well of Mimir in Jotunheim, and another to the well of Wyrd in Asgard.
 Though Midgard is not physically connected to Yggdrasil, it is said that the Earth's axis is in alignment with the tree.
 In the limited series Thor: Blood Oath, Thor and the Warriors Three are sent to retrieve golden apples from the branches of the tree.
 Odin once hung himself from the tree for nine days and nights as a sacrifice to gain knowledge of the runes.
 Thor repeated this action during Ragnarök.
 Later Amora the Enchantress attempt to destroy the tree in an effort to free the body of Skurge the Executioner from its roots, an action that nearly tore apart the fabric of reality.